Sustainability

 - *2

-Target suppliers: In fiscal 2021, we surveyed major suppliers that are included in the top 90% of purchases.
-Softbank affiliates are not included in the survey.
+Target suppliers: In fiscal 2025, we surveyed significant suppliers that are included in the top 85% of purchases.

 - *1